Find a Part Now

 Sponsorships

-In December 2009, the team suffered an early setback when it was discovered that a planned £80m sponsorship arrangement that had been signed by Brawn with Henkel in July was invalid.
+In December 2009, the team suffered an early setback when it was discovered that a planned £80m sponsorship arrangement that had been signed by predecessor Brawn GP with Henkel in July was invalid.
 Henkel claimed they were unaware of the deal and had no interest in Formula One; the deal allegedly was made by a former Henkel employee on stolen company stationery for the purposes of defrauding the company.
 On 22 December, Henkel announced that the dispute with the team had been resolved with a mutual agreement and that legal action would not be pursued, although the team would work with the German prosecutor's office to clarify the matter.

 On 21 December, the team confirmed that the number one Malaysian oil and gas company Petronas would join the team as title sponsor.
 Petronas was based in Kuala Lumpur where the Sepang International Circuit (SIC) is located.
 From 2010, the team competed under the full title of Mercedes GP Petronas Formula One Team.
 According to some reports, the arrangement is valued at €30m each year.
 On 28 September 2022, Mercedes and Petronas announced a multi-year renewal of the title and technical partnership from the 2026 season onwards.